mojofunk/ardour-docs/bugs/untracked.md

   you end up on a blank page and the 'add another format' button does not work.
   Either when deleting the current visible format, the page should be changed to the last format, or the 'add another format' button should be fixed.

+- If you install Ardour major version X and already have config files for version X-1, then selecting no to the dialog "Would you like these files to be copied and used for Ardour 5.X?" does not result in the "Welcome to Ardour" setup dialog being displayed, so you can setup default Session folder, Monitoring options etc.

+- In Stretch mode clicking on a Region and releasing without any mouse movement also triggers a time stretch (with the value 100.00 percent)